secretstartups/handbook/content/handbook/product/ux/ux-resources/designers-guide-to-contributing-ui-changes-in-gitlab/index.html.md

 ---
-layout: handbook-page-toc

 title: "How to do UI Code Contributions"
 description: "There are multiple opportunities to improve GitLab by doing small UI text changes or small CSS refactorings."
 ---

-#### On this page
-{:.no_toc .hidden-md .hidden-lg}

-- TOC
-{:toc .hidden-md .hidden-lg}
+##

 ## Contributing to GitLab's main codebase

 GitLab's main codebase contains all the code for the [GitLab project](https://gitlab.com/gitlab-org/gitlab) including its UI.
 Technical knowledge is required to contribute, but it's not necessary to have a deep understanding of programming concepts to do meaningful contributions.
 There are multiple opportunities to improve GitLab by doing small UI text changes or small CSS refactorings.

 Contributing to GitLab's code requires HTML, CSS, Terminal (CLI), and Git Knowledge.
 Basic Ruby and JavaScript knowledge is also encouraged.

 Anyone contributing to GitLab's main codebase should have a working and running [GDK](https://gitlab.com/gitlab-org/gitlab-development-kit), be familiar with a using a code editor (preferably [Visual Studio Code](https://code.visualstudio.com/)) and know the basic Git commands.

 As a general rule, if it can be fixed in a browser inspector, it can be probably be fixed it for real in the GitLab codebase.

 Everyone is encouraged to find small UI issues and submit their changes via a [merge request (MRs)](https://docs.gitlab.com/ee/user/project/merge_requests/).

 ## GitLab's main codebase contribution basics